quangnguyenvn/JSON0/README.md

 ## License

-Jquill is released under the Apache 2.0 license.
+JSON0 is released under the Apache 2.0 license.